Julian22222/Wine-Shop-BackEnd/README.md

 The MongoDB connection string is constructed from these environment variables in `server.js`.

-> Never commit database credentials or other secrets to GitHub.

 ### Run the Development Server

 Start the application with: